-Prior to joining NASA, Jeffrey was a senior scientist working on the National Polar-orbiting Operational Environmental Satellite System (NPOESS) satellite project on the Ozone Mapping and Profile Suite (OMPS) instrument at Raytheon in Lanham MD.
+Prior to joining NASA, Jeffrey was a senior scientist working within the National Polar-orbiting Operational Environmental Satellite System (NPOESS) project team on the Ozone Mapping and Proﬁler Suite (OMPS) instrument at Raytheon in Lanham MD.

-Jeffrey has held a number of positions at the Space Telescope Science Institute, which runs Hubble Space Telescope (HST), as an instrument scientist on both the Faint Object Spectrograph (FOS) and Space Telescope Imaging Spectrograph (STIS) instruments, as well as working on digitizing the entire night sky for internet access as part of the Guide Star Catalogue group.
+Jeffrey Hayes has held a number of positions at the Space Telescope Science Institute, which runs Hubble Space Telescope (HST), for NASA, as an instrument scientist on both the Faint Object Spectrograph (FOS) and Space Telescope Imaging Spectrograph (STIS) instruments, as well as working on digitizing the entire night sky for internet access as part of the Guide Star Catalogue group.